minhduc29/E-Teams/README.md

 - We are working as hard as possible to implement more functionality.

 - You have to create a room first and the room name must be unique.

+- The room you created will be deleted after you press *LEAVE*.

+- You should press *LEAVE* after you create and use the room because it's not reusable.

+- Every room will last for 24 hours.

-- Send your token for others and join the meeting.
+- Send your token and room name for others and join the meeting.
 ---
 #### Learning Log
 - This is where you keep track of your learning.

 - Create your topics and everytime you learn something new, add a new entry to the suitable topic.
-Only you can see your topics and entries.

-- Click the topic name and/or Entry to see your entries.
+- Click the topic to see your entries.

 - You can now delete the topic and its entries.
 ---